 Honours Programs

-Across the Honours year, students will complete an equivalent of eight courses.
-Honours students complete compulsory research methods training, which will teach you the practical skills required to design and undertake quality research projects with an applied managerial or theoretical focus.
-A variety of electives are also available to allow students to focus their studies on the area they wish to specialise in.
+Honours students complete an equivalent of eight courses.
+Research methods training will teach you practical skills to design and undertake quality research projects with an applied managerial or theoretical focus.
+Electives allow you to focus on the area you wish to specialise in.

 If you have completed the Bachelor of International Hotel and Tourism Management/Bachelor of Tourism, Hospitality and Event Management program, you may be eligible to apply for the Bachelor of Business Management (Honours).